davs3275/sbs/med/collier.md

 5.23.
 Reflect frequently upon the instability of things, and how very fast the scenes of nature are shifted.
 Matter is in a perpetual flux.
-Change is always and everywhere at work ; it strikes through causes and effects, and leaves nothing fixed and permanent.
+Change is always and everywhere at work; it strikes through causes and effects, and leaves nothing fixed and permanent.
 And then how very near us stand the two vast gulfs of time, the past and the future, in which all things disappear.
-Now is not that man a blockhead that lets these momentary things make him proud, or uneasy, or sorrowful, as though they could trouble him for long ?
+Now is not that man a blockhead that lets these momentary things make him proud, or uneasy, or sorrowful, as though they could trouble him for long?

 ---
 5.24.
 Remember what an atom your person is in